a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v2.md

 ![dominoes.png](/assets/dominoes.png)

 It's a good exercise to try to implement transducers yourself.
-You could also use transducers through rubico.
-The `Transducer` module offers the core building blocks for rubico's transducer API.
+You could also use transducers through Rubico.
+The `Transducer` module offers the core building blocks for Rubico's transducer API.

  * [Transducer.map](/docs/Transducer.map)
  * [Transducer.filter](/docs/Transducer.filter)